sanger-archive/lims-core/README.markdown

 require everything it needs.
 The exception is for gems re-opening ruby basic classes as facet do.
 The common requirements are grouped in the `lib/common.rb` file.

+For the user convenience, requiring a directory should requires everything underneath.
+However, requiring `lims-core` will require `Persistence`, but not the subdirectories of it (specific to each different stores like `Sequel`, or `Logger`).
+This to not force to install all the dependencies specific to each store.

 Documentation Guide
 -------------------